-For some, War movies are something to avoid, what with their rampant machismo and gleeful jingoism.
-It doesn’t matter where in the world said movies originate; this is unquestionably true.
-With history being unkind to the acts and crimes carried out in the heat of war, a wave of critical, hyper politicised anti-war movies were born.
-And, I’ll be honest, the issue of hyper maleness is still there whether the ‘heroes’ fire a gun or not.
-The essential question that I am skirting around is whether or not any anti-war movies evade these time-honoured stereotypes?
-Mostly, no, however, there are a few exceptions – one such being Yasuzo Masumura’s 1966 film, Red Angel.
+For some, war movies are something to avoid, with their rampant machismo and gleeful jingoism.
+It doesn’t matter where in the world they originate—this is often true.
+Given history’s grim record of wartime atrocities, a wave of critical, hyper-politicized anti-war films emerged.
+And, to be honest, the issue of hyper-masculinity remains, whether the “heroes” fire a gun or not.
+The essential question I’m skirting around is whether any anti-war movies truly evade these time-honored stereotypes.
+Mostly, no. However, there are a few exceptions—one being Yasuzo Masumura’s 1966 film Red Angel.

-Masumura regular Ayako Wakao stars as the titular angel, Nurse Nishi, who is serving during the Sino-Japan war.
-Based on a novel by Yoriyoshi Arima that even the unquestionably authoritative Tony Rayns is puzzled by (in a newly recorded introduction), Red Angel is something of an episodic look at the trials of tribulations of a young nurse during the height of the war.
-Fresh on the Job, Nishi is assigned a hospital ward that houses men with minor injuries; men desperate to prevent being reassigned to the front-line.
-And, being the young, attractive nurse that she is, it attracts the attention of the men.
-This is the first of many traumatic experiences for Nishi with her being raped by the soldiers.
-Red Angel is no positive depiction of Japanese soldiers and how they acted during wartime – on the contrary, Masumura is going for the jugular.
-She is reassigned to a requisitioned ward in Chinese territory that sees her look after a man who has lost both arms.
-Even when senior nurses and peers tell Nish to cut off her emotions and to look after only herself, she is unable to, instead, she gives the unfortunately maimed soldier one last night of affection – which doesn’t end well.
-Then we see Nishi fall for a senior doctor (Shinsuke Ashida) while serving at a medical hospital in either the Chinese slums later on the front line.
+Masumura regular Ayako Wakao stars as the titular angel, Nurse Nishi, who serves during the Sino-Japanese War.
+Based on a novel by Yoriyoshi Arima—one that even the authoritative Tony Rayns admits to being puzzled by (as noted in a newly recorded introduction)—Red Angel offers an episodic look at the trials and tribulations of a young nurse at the height of the war.
+Fresh on the job, Nishi is assigned to a hospital ward housing men with minor injuries—men desperate to avoid reassignment to the front lines.
+As a young, attractive nurse, she immediately attracts unwanted attention.
+This leads to the first of many traumatic experiences: she is raped by the soldiers.
+Red Angel is no glorification of Japanese wartime conduct—on the contrary, Masumura goes for the jugular.

-As passionate and open a performance as Ayako Wakao puts in as the titular character, the way her role develops is my biggest reservation.
-She falls in love with, the much older, Doctor Okabe.
-A story that introduces a melodramatic streak at odds with this story of a nurse whose empathy and understanding results in a string of dead bodies in her wake.
-At best, it feels like a forced romantic story to appeal to an audience who would never watch such a film.
-At worst, it feels like a deliberate decision to give Nishi a reason to put herself in harm’s way on the front line.
-Either way, it does Red Angel no favours.
-Even so, Red Angel is one of the many fascinating movies produced by Japan in the 1960s and another string to the fascinatingly divergent wave of Anti-War movies, one that tackles the subject with much more of a direct approach than Godzilla and the like.
+As passionate and open as Ayako Wakao’s performance is in the titular role, the way her character develops remains my biggest reservation.
+She falls in love with the much older Dr. Okabe, introducing a melodramatic streak at odds with a story centered on a nurse whose empathy leaves a trail of dead bodies in its wake.
+At best, it feels like a forced romantic subplot designed to appeal to an audience unlikely to watch such a film.
+At worst, it seems like a deliberate attempt to justify Nishi’s presence on the front lines, undermining her agency and stripping her actions of any real, meaningful logic.
+Either way, it does Red Angel no favors.
+Even so, Red Angel remains one of the most fascinating Japanese films of the 1960s—another key entry in the country’s uniquely divergent wave of anti-war cinema, tackling the subject with a far more direct approach than Godzilla and the like ever could.

 RED ANGEL IS OUT NOW ON ARROW VIDEO BLU-RAY